jorgeacf/jorgeacf.github.io/about/index.md

 When I'm not with my hands on a computer keyboard I have two main hobbies:

 * Electronics currently with focus on the Raspberry Pi and Arduino.
-* Everything that flies and by that I mean drones, radio-controlled air-planes and ultra-light air-planes.
+* Everything that flies and by that I mean drones, radio-controlled airplanes and ultra-light airplanes.

 ----
 #### Professional Biography